 Safety and security

-Terrorism is a threat throughout the world, including in Europe.
+There is a threat of terrorist attack in Bosnia and Herzegovina.
 Terrorist attacks have occurred in a number of European cities.
-Targets have included public transport, transport hubs, and public places frequented by foreigners.
+Targets have included public transport and transport hubs, places of worship, sporting venues and places of mass gathering, including those frequented by foreigners.
+European security services have also disrupted a number of planned attacks.
+Terrorists are likely to plan attacks targeting Bosnia and Herzegovina.

 - Report any suspicious activity or items to police.